Rkiefe/MagFEM2/README.md

 # MagFEM2
 This is a simple and efficient implementation of the finite element method in 2D for magnetostatics.
-I decided to create this for anyone who looks at FEMCE and wants to make somthing similar.
+I decided to create this for anyone who looks at FEMCE and wants to make something similar.

 This version was implemented for 2D and considering a linear magnetization-magnetic field response.
 The user inputs a source magnetic field ("Hext"), and this implementation will calculate the interaction of this source field with a paramagnet.